hectorbarquero/university-COMP266/Unit 5/learningDiary.rst

 In unit 6, I plan to use particles.js to write a program that enhances the visual experience of my website to suit the need of a persona.

 In unit 7, I plan to write two additional programs that satisfy the requirements of unit 7 and enhance the experience for my users per their personas.
-I will write a widget that toggles the view from web (large) to mobile (or small laptop/tablot), and I will write a program that allows my users to share news or posts to their social media with an API.
+I will write a widget that toggles the view from web (large) to mobile (or small laptop/tablot), and I will write a program that allows my users to share news or posts to their social media with third party social media API's.

 The learning map